Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

 Wyatt et al.~\cite{wyatt_conversation_nodate} propose a feature removal method for speaker segmentation and conversation detection.
-They segment the audio into segments and save for each the non-initial maximum autocorrelation peak, the total number of autocorrelation peaks, the relative spectral entropy, and the energy of the frame.
+They split the audio into segments and save for each the non-initial maximum autocorrelation peak, the total number of autocorrelation peaks, the relative spectral entropy, and the energy of the frame.
 Zhang et al.~\cite{zhang_privacy-preserving_2012} uses the same features as proposes by Wyatt et al. except for the energy of the frame and then use an HMM to perform the conversation detection.
+An evaluation of privacy is missing in both works.

+Ditthapron et al.~\cite{ditthapron_privacy-preserving_2021} have investigated how speech from non-target speakers can be removed in a speech assessment scenario.
+To separate the speakers they first extract speaker representations from the MFCC of the speech via an encoder.
+The speaker representation is then concatenated with the original MFCC before all but the target speaker are filtered out in the speaker matching network.
+We are missing a convincing evaluation of privacy.

-In~\cite{nelus_gender_2018} and~\cite{nelus_privacy-aware_2019} Nelus et al. propose to use a DNN to extract features from a speaker that allow gender recognition but not speaker identification.
-Cohen-Hadria et al.~\cite{cohen-hadria_voice_2019} use a convolutional neural network called U-net to extract the voices from recordings that consist of both background and voice noise in which the voices should be anonymized.
+\del{ In~\cite{nelus_gender_2018} and~\cite{nelus_privacy-aware_2019} Nelus et al. propose to use a DNN to extract features from a speaker that allow gender recognition but not speaker identification.} Nelus et al.~\cite{nelus_gender_2018} propose to train a DNN via adversarial learning to extract features from a speaker that allow gender recognition but not speaker identification.
+Their evaluation shows a drop in identification from 61\% to 26\% while the gender recognition only drops by 1\%.
+They also proposed a similar system~\cite{nelus_privacy-preserving_2021} which remove speaker identities from urban sound recordings.
+Cohen-Hadria et al.~\cite{cohen-hadria_voice_2019} also use a neural network and use it to extract the voices from recordings that consist of both background and voice noise in which the voices should be anonymized.
 They remove attributes with two methods.
 The first method simply low-pass filters the voice at 250 Hz.
 The second method extracts the MFCC from the voice and then uses the first 5 components to create a new voice.
 In the end, the blurred speech is recombined with the background noise.
+Evaluating with a speaker identification system they were able to reduce the identification down to 29\% from 43\%.

 \paragraph{Discrete Conversion}